flaniyanjr/Airport-Interview-Project/Felix- README.md

 ### src/components/FlightList.js
 - Here I created cards for each flight in the flight list
 - I also created a filtered list of flight cards that is only enabled when a flight has been added to the rotation list.
-- The filtered list of flight cards only shows flights that depart from the airport of the previous flight's destination and also only shows flights that have a departure time that is at least 20 min after the previous flight's arrival time (To satisfy the "turnaround time" and "aircrafts cannot teleport" requirements)
+- The filtered list of flight cards only shows flights that depart from the airport of the previous flight's destination and also only shows flights that have a departure time that is at least 20 min after the previous flight's arrival time.
+(To satisfy the "turnaround time" and "aircrafts cannot teleport" requirements)
 - I conditionally render the flight list based on if there are flights in the rotation list or not

 ### src/components/FlightCard.js